- What is a Firewalla VPN Client?

 3rd-party VPN Server:

-Create VPN Connection with a 3rd -party VPN server by importing an existing VPN server profile, or filling in configuration from scratch.
+You can create VPN Connection with a 3rd -party VPN server by importing an existing VPN server profile, or filling in "configuration" from scratch based on the 3rd party VPN service you chose.

-Note: Follow the manual of the 3rd party VPN to find the credential (username/password) required for the VPN connection.
+Note: Follow the manual of the 3rd party VPN to find the credential (username/password) or profile required for the VPN connection.
 Here is a detailed guide on several verified VPN providers.

 Step 2: Select Devices to Apply